gameperson/info/CONTRIBUTING.md

 Thank you for considering contributing to this project!
 Your input helps us build a rich and insightful repository for exploring hidden truths and promoting intellectual freedom.

+I am actually quite a newbie on the github so expect quirks and errors occasionaly, I do appreciate feedback and will improve my interface as I learn (I hope).

 ## 📝 Contribution Guidelines

 ### 1. Reporting Issues